|Location and Size||Comparative Economic Indicators|

 Ireland is also a party to the New York Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral Awards (UNCITRAL).
 The UNCITRAL Model Law, adopted by more than 50 countries, covers all stages of the arbitral process.
 Ireland originally adopted the Model Law in the Arbitration (International Commercial) Act 1998, but only for international commercial arbitrations.
 With the 2010 Arbitration Act, Ireland has implemented the UNCITRAL Model Law to both domestic and international arbitration.

-Coface Country Rating: A3 — The overall risk is a combination of business-specific factors and factors relating to the country in which the business operates. .
+Coface Country Rating: A4 — The overall risk is a combination of business-specific factors and factors relating to the country in which the business operates.

-Economic Freedom: Ireland’s economic freedom score is 76.7, making its economy the 9th freest in the 2017 Index of Economic Freedom.
-The Irish economy has fallen to 3rd place in the Europe region behind Switzerland and Estonia.
+Economic Freedom: Ireland’s economic freedom score is 81.4, making its economy the 5th freest in the 2021 Index of Economic Freedom.
+The Irish economy is ranked 2nd among 45 countries in the Europe region, and its overall score is above the regional and world averages.

 Market Access: The Irish Government actively promotes foreign direct investment (FDI).
 The principal goal of Ireland’s investment promotion has been employment creation, especially in technology-intensive and high-skill industries.
 More recently, the Government has focused on Ireland’s international competitiveness by encouraging foreign-invested companies to enhance research and development (R&D) activities and to deliver higher-value goods and services.